SODAsoo07/Sds-Korean-Singing-Dataset/README.md

 - English has been translated into machine translation.

-Research, personal hobby purposes (ex: learning defsinger voice banks) are free to use such data unless it is in a format that is directly output through the output.
+You are free to use the data for research, benchmarks, etc., unless the data is directly included/printed in the output.
 Commercial purposes are currently unavailable due to music copyright issues.
-(We plan to upload data containing songs that have expired copyrights in the future.)
+(We plan to upload data including only songs whose copyright has expired in the future.)

 Please indicate the source when using the data for the above purpose.

 It completely prohibits the use of this dataset for malicious purposes, such as hate speech, political incitement, impersonation, and publicly unpostable sexual expression.

-Reveals that the song itself in the dataset is not copyrighted by the voice provider or maintainer.
+It reveals that the song in the dataset itself is not copyrighted by the voice provider or manager.
+The user is liable for the use of a song that has not expired copyright for learning.

-Please use data in common sense.
+Please use the data in the common sense line.